jxdv/ruby-client/README.md

 ## Development

 This section is for developments.
 If you only want to use this client go to the [Usage](#Usage) section.
 After cloning the repo, run `bundle` to install the required dependencies.
 For testing it requires a running Nimiq RPC node, to connect to.
 You can then run tests by typing `rspec --format documentation`.

-For private nodes that requires a username/password, don't forget to set these in the configuration spec file.
+For a private node connection that require a username/password, don't forget to set these in the configuration spec file.

 ## Contributions

 This implementation was originally contributed by [jxdv](https://github.com/jxdv/).

-Bug reports and pull requests are welcome on GitHub at https://github.com/jxdv/ruby-client.
+Bug reports and pull requests are welcome.

 ## License